Springtime is a great time to get a refresher on the basics of cleaning wood decks.

 Elevate the stair stringers from the wet landing.
 Ideally keep them 1/2"

-above the surface so they say dry.
+above the surface so they stay dry.

 Look also for water pooling on certain deck boards.
 Warped boards can catch

-Also keep an eye out for any soft spots on the decking boards
+Keep an eye out for any soft spots on the decking boards

 where you notice water pooling and particularly if there are nails set